Should you find yourself in Valencia for New Year, you’ll be spoiled

 L'Oceanografic and the City of the Arts and Sciences, is truly a wonder

 Go shopping in the bustling Placa del Mercat and peruse the fresh fruit and vegetables, chocolates, souvenirs and spices.
 Grab a drink and a snack at one of the bistros and enjoy perusing the area.
 Or enjoy the warmer festive climate by taking a stroll through the huge Turia Gardens, a great spot for outdoor fans, cyclists, runners and keen photographers.

 If you are in Valencia during December then venture to Plaza Ayuntamiento to see the large Christmas Tree and festive lights, or if you want to get your skates on there are usually icerinks in a couple of the shopping malls, El Saler and Aqua.
 If you want some festive treats then look out for the market in front of the Cathedral on Plaza de la Reina that sells traditional sweets, including delicious marzipan, nougat (Turron) and Spanish shortbread (Polvoron), nom nom!
 There’s also the Mercado de Navidad del Mercado Central.

 For some carnival fun, take yourselves off to the Port of Valencia, around Calle Ingeniero Manuel Soto and la Avenida de Francia for the Christmas Funfair, with rides, candy floss and lots of fun.

-del Ayuntamiento for the big countdown into 2018 and party the night
+Ayuntamiento for the big countdown into 2018 and party the night away

-away with live DJs and fireworks.
-This is a huge free party so
+with live DJs and fireworks.
+This is a huge free party so remember it

 It’s a fabulous tradition in Spain to eat 12 grapes while the bells chime in the new year, just in case you’re looking around wondering if people are trying to fit in their 5-a day for 31st December.
 No, they are eating one grape for every bell chime and then if you‘ve got some on hand, washing it all down with a good cava!